 - Strong letters of recommendation, both from the service side (previous supervisor, commander, etc.) and the academic side (professor you've worked closely)

 The bottom line is that we want you to succeed!
 Our office will be happy to go over the admission process with you and help you strategize about how best to position yourself before and during your application.

 The vast majority of our veteran students apply under the RUE (Resumed Undergraduate Education) program.
 Although individual circumstances may vary, this is usually the best route for veteran students, because the application is specifically targeted towards older, non-traditional students, and gives you more opportunity to show your service and life experiences, and how that makes you a strong candidate.
 Also, in the RUE pool you'll be compared with other similar students, whereas the transfer pool is more similar to the traditional undergraduate population.

-If you'd like to discuss the options further or have more questions, please don't hesitate to contact Karen McNeil, OSVCP program director.
+If you'd like to discuss the options further or have more questions, please don't hesitate to contact our office.

-For the 2015-16 academic year, Brown has 45 veterans of the US armed forces: 10 undergraduates, 34 graduate students, and one medical student.
+For the most up-to-date data on our current US veteran students, see here.
 (We also have several international veterans.)
 Many of them choose to actively participate in the Brown University Student Veterans Society and help one another succeed at Brown.
 Students are welcome to have as little or as much interaction with one another and the BUSVS as they desire.
 At Brown, most things are optional — it is all about making this experience yours!